pearlfish/pearlfish-java/README.md

     ... etc ...
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+ 4. If we're just using approval testing for developer-focused regression testing, this might
+    be enough.
+But if we want to document system behaviour for other (non-technical) stakeholders
- 4. Now we can write a template to organise the data clearly in tables and add explanatory text.
+    we can write a template to organise the data clearly in tables and add explanatory text.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     Addition